maxsteep/ML-Classification-on-CT-Imaging/README.md

 # Machine Learning Classification of Body Part, Imaging Axis, and Intravenous Contrast Enhancement on CT Imaging

-### Published abstract as it appears in the Canadian Association of Radiologists Journal
+### Overview of the abstract as it appears in the Canadian Association of Radiologists Journal

-Purpose: The development and evaluation of machine learning models that automatically identify the body part(s) imaged, axis of imaging, and the presence of intravenous contrast material of a CT series of images.
-Methods: This retrospective study included 6955 series from 1198 studies (501 female, 697 males, mean age 56.5 years) obtained between January 2010 and September 2021.
-Each series was annotated by a trained board-certified radiologist with labels consisting of 16 body parts, 3 imaging axes, and whether an intravenous contrast agent was used.
-The studies were randomly assigned to the training, validation and testing sets with a proportion of 70%, 20% and 10%, respectively, to develop a 3D deep neural network for each classification task.
-External validation was conducted with a total of 35,272 series from 7 publicly available datasets.
-The classification accuracy for each series was independently assessed for each task to evaluate model performance.
-Results: The accuracies for identifying the body parts, imaging axes, and the presence of intravenous contrast were 96.0% (95% CI: 94.6%, 97.2%), 99.2% (95% CI: 98.5%, 99.7%), and 97.5% (95% CI: 96.4%, 98.5%) respectively.
-The generalizability of the models was demonstrated through external validation with accuracies of 89.7 - 97.8%, 98.6 - 100%, and 87.8 - 98.6% for the same tasks.
-Conclusions: The developed models demonstrated high performance on both internal and external testing in identifying key aspects of a CT series.
+Developed and validated a suite of deep learning models using PyTorch for automated analysis of CT imaging data.
+This project, published in the Canadian Association of Radiologists Journal (CARJ) and the Radiological Society of North America (RSNA) Journal, focused on classifying three crucial aspects of CT series:

+Body Part Identification: Accurately identified 16 different body parts with 96.0% accuracy (95% CI: 94.6%, 97.2%).

+Imaging Axis Determination: Determined the axis of imaging with 99.2% accuracy (95% CI: 98.5%, 99.7%).

+Intravenous Contrast Detection: Identified the presence of intravenous contrast with 97.5% accuracy (95% CI: 96.4%, 98.5%).

+The models were trained on a dataset of 6955 CT series, rigorously validated internally, and further validated externally on a dataset of 35,272 series from 7 public datasets, demonstrating strong generalizability (accuracies ranging from 87.8% to 100%).
+This project showcases proficiency in applying advanced AI techniques to solve real-world challenges in medical image analysis.

 ### Repository contains